-Walking, an exercise that can be performed anywhere at any time, is the perfect introduction into physical activity.
+Walking, an exercise that can be performed anywhere at any time is the perfect introduction to physical activity.
 It is the easiest thing to do with the most reward.
-Even a 10 minute walk, if incorporated into a routine, will have tremendous benefits.
+Even a 10-minute walk, if incorporated into a routine, will have tremendous benefits.

 Swimming is a fantastic exercise.
 Due to one’s buoyancy in water, there is no pressure placed on your joints.
 Also, the resistance in your movement when in water aids in strengthening muscles.
 This is the reason many people rehabilitating from injuries are encouraged to swim.